If your question is not answered here, please contact firstname.lastname@example.org.

 Sustainability Services is the department on campus that coordinates all of the recycling, waste diversion, and donation needs on campus.
-Check out the recycling on campus guide to learn more about how to recycle on campus.
+Check out the Recycling on Campus guide to learn more about how to recycle on campus.

 Zero-waste events means that all items consumed or used during the event do not end up in the landfill.
 Sustainability Services coordinates these events.
 If you'd like to make your next event zero-waste, email email@example.com to make arrangements.
-Find out more information here.

-The divestment campaign is run by Puget Sound's ECO Club, which functions to channel student voice regarding environmental concerns in the Puget Sound Community and to educate and raise awareness about environmental justice.
+The divestment campaign is run by Puget Sound's ECO Club, which functions to channel student voices regarding environmental concerns in the Puget Sound Community and to educate and raise awareness about environmental justice.
 You can read the Statement on Divestment, published by the Board of Trustees in May 2016, or join ECO by emailing firstname.lastname@example.org.